victor-raphael17/healthierclinic-app/README.md

 7. Clone this project repository
     - **git clone https://github.com/victor-raphael17/healthierclinic-app.git**

-8. Go to 'healthierclinic-app/bind'
-    - **cd healthierclinic-app/bind**

-10. Edit the docker compose file.
-    - Adjust the environment variables and the ports section to match your IPv4 and the correct timezone.
-You can check your IPv4 by running "ip -c -br a", this will guarantee a brief and colorful output, making it easy to you identify the IP.
-    - If you're using wifi, look for something like "wlp0s" and if you're on wired connection, look for something like "eth0", "enp" or "ens33".

-11. If your IP starts with "192.168" the bind configuration is done.
-If doesn't, then you'll need to change the "acl internal" directive, located at **bind/config/named.conf**, to match with yours.

-12. Run the bind container.
-After this step, you should see the bind container running continously, without crashing or anything like that.
-     - **docker compose up -d**

-13. Go back to healthierclinic-app
-     - **cd ..**

 14. Make the **.env** file in the **healthierclinic-app/db** directory and set the **MYSQL_ROOT_PASSWORD** variable

 14. Run the composer file